SimWrapper

 • Unzip the file somewhere you can find it easily - Desktop, home folder, etc.

-• Go to simwrapper.github.io and click Add folder... and browse to the folder you just created.
-Grant access to the folder so the SimWrapper site can see the files!
+• Go to https://simwrapper.app and click View local files... and browse to the folder you just created.
+Grant access to the folder so the SimWrapper website can see the files!

-• (If you are using Firefox, cd to the data folder and run simwrapper here to start the local HTTP server)
+If you are using Firefox, there is no "View local files" button.
+Instead cd to the data folder and run simwrapper here to start the local HTTP server.
+This requires first running pip install simwrapper to get the simwrapper command-line helper app.
+I suggest you use Chrome/Edge/Brave for this tutorial!

 You should now see something similar to this: